leotorres-16/DrawRectanglesForMDF/README.md

 DrawRectanglesForMDF
 ====================

-Program for drawing rectangles into a larger one
+Program for drawing many rectangles into a larger one.
+Author: Leonardo Torres.